 The M.Ed. admissions policy is designed to select outstanding students who have demonstrated both academic competence and teaching ability.
-Each application is considered in light of all completed academic work, undergraduate grade point average, appropriate test scores from either the Graduate Record Examinations (GRE) or the Miller Analogies Test (MAT), letters of recommendation and a personal statement.
+Each application is considered in light of all completed academic work, undergraduate grade point average, personal statement, and two letters of recommendation.

 - Evidence of an earned bachelor’s degree from an accredited college or university